TEAMSchools/teamschools.github.io/ktafdata/content/processes/pm_surveys.md

 * Share out results with School Leaders, DSOs, and TC
 * Change Survey Tracker refresh cycle to weekly
 * Record final survey numbers in the Survey Round-Up

+### Excellent Teaching Rubric

+#### Background: ETR, Performance Management Rounds
+Evaluation scores are recorded in Whetstone/SchoolMint Grow three times annually.

+#### Lockbox

+After a round of performance management scores are finalized and normed, the data is put into a lockbox.
+Scores are made visible to teachers and no longer editable.

+* Confirm that schools have completed their ETR scores.
+In the event that some haven’t (see below), check with the school leaders and confirm whether an extension is needed.